holdgh/ApeRAG/README.md

 ### Getting Started with Source Code

 This approach is suitable for developers who want to contribute to ApeRAG or run it locally for development purposes.
+Follow these steps in order to set up and run ApeRAG from source:

+1.  **Clone the Repository**:
+    ```bash
+    git clone https://github.com/apecloud/ApeRAG.git
+    cd ApeRAG
+    ```

-1.  **Prerequisites**:
+2.  **Prerequisites**:
-    *   Git
-    *   Python (>=3.10 recommended, check `pyproject.toml` for exact version). `uv` will create and manage a virtual environment with the correct Python version if available on your system.
+    *   Python 3.11.
+The `make install` process (detailed below) will use `uv` to create a virtual environment with this Python version if it's available on your system.
     *   Node.js (>=20 recommended, for frontend development).
     *   `uv` (Python package installer and virtual environment manager).
-If you don't have `uv` installed, the `make install` command (or `make install-uv` specifically) will attempt to install it for you using `pip`.
+If you don't have `uv` installed, the `make install` command will attempt to install it for you using `pip`.
 You can also install it manually: `pip install uv` or `curl -LsSf https://astral.sh/uv/install.sh | sh`.
     *   Access to database services (PostgreSQL, Redis, Qdrant, etc.).
-You can run these locally using Docker (see `make run-db` which uses Docker Compose definitions) or connect to remote instances.

-2.  **Clone the Repository**:
+For a complete local setup, you can run these using Docker.
+The command `make run-db` (which utilizes `docker-compose.yml`) can start these for you if Docker is installed.

+3.  **Install Dependencies and Setup Environment**:
+    This single command performs several crucial setup steps:
+    *   Ensures `uv` is installed.
+    *   Creates a Python 3.11 virtual environment (in `.venv/`) using `uv`.
+    *   Installs all Python dependencies (including development tools) into this virtual environment using `uv sync` based on `pyproject.toml`.
+    *   Installs frontend Node.js dependencies using `yarn`.
     ```bash
-    git clone https://github.com/apecloud/ApeRAG.git
-    cd ApeRAG
-    ```

-3.  **Environment Setup & Dependencies**:
-    This single command will:
-    *   Ensure `uv` is installed.
-    *   Create a Python virtual environment (e.g., in `.venv/`) using `uv`.
-    *   Install all Python dependencies (including development tools) into the virtual environment using `uv sync` based on `pyproject.toml`.
-    *   Install frontend Node.js dependencies using `yarn`.
-    ```bash
     make install
     ```

 4.  **Configure Environment Variables**:
-    *   Copy and configure the backend environment file:
+    *   Backend: Copy the template and customize it:
         ```bash
         cp envs/env.template .env
         ```
-        Edit `.env` to set database connection strings, API keys for AI services, and other configurations.
-Refer to `envs/env.template` for available options.
+        Edit `.env` to set database connection strings (ensure they match your running databases, e.g., those started by `make run-db`), API keys for AI services, and other configurations.
+Refer to `envs/env.template` for all options.
-    *   Copy and configure the frontend environment file (if you plan to run/develop the frontend):
+    *   Frontend (optional, if developing the frontend):
         ```bash
         cp frontend/deploy/env.local.template frontend/.env
         ```
-        Edit `frontend/.env` for frontend-specific settings like API URLs if they differ from defaults.
+        Edit `frontend/.env` for frontend-specific settings, like API URLs if they differ from defaults.

-5.  **Setup Databases**:
+5.  **Setup Databases & Apply Migrations**:
-    Ensure your databases are running and accessible.
-If you are running them locally (e.g., using `make run-db`), make sure the connection details in your `.env` file are correct.
-    Apply database migrations to set up the schema:
+    *   If you haven't already, start your database services.
+For a local Docker-based setup:
         ```bash
-    # Ensure your virtual environment is active if not using make
-    # source .venv/bin/activate
+        make run-db
+        ```
+        Wait for the databases to be ready.
+    *   Apply database migrations to set up the required schema.
+This command uses the Python environment set up by `make install`:
+        ```bash
         make migrate
         ```

 6.  **Run Backend Services**:
-    *   Activate the Python virtual environment (if not already active or if you're not using the `make` command directly):
-        ```bash
-        source .venv/bin/activate
-        ```
+    These commands should be run in separate terminals.
+They will use the `.venv/` Python environment automatically if run via `make` from the project root.
     *   Start the Django backend development server (includes automatic reload):
         ```bash
         make run-backend
         ```
         The backend API will typically be available at `http://localhost:8000`.
-    *   In a separate terminal (with the virtual environment activated), start the Celery worker for background tasks:
+    *   Start the Celery worker for background tasks (includes Celery Beat for scheduled tasks due to the `-B` flag in the Makefile's `run-celery` target):
         ```bash
         make run-celery
         ```

-    *   (Optional) If scheduled tasks are needed, start the Celery Beat scheduler in another terminal:
+7.  **Run Frontend Service** (Optional, if needed for development/testing):
     ```bash
-        # make run-celery-beat (if a specific target exists, otherwise use the command from Makefile)
-        celery -A config.celery beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler
-        ```

-7.  **Run Frontend Service** (Optional):
-    If you need to run the frontend development server:
-    ```bash
     make run-frontend
     ```
     The frontend will typically be available at `http://localhost:3000` and will proxy API requests to the backend.

 8.  **Access ApeRAG**:
-    Once services are running, you can access the frontend at `http://localhost:3000` and the backend API at `http://localhost:8000` (or as configured).
+    Once services are running, you can access the frontend at `http://localhost:3000` and the backend API at `http://localhost:8000` (or as configured in your `.env` and frontend settings).

 ## Development